 Online therapy is here to stay

 At the start of the pandemic, many people believed online therapy would be a short-term solution.
 Two years later, I don’t think that could be further from the truth.
 I’ve personally encountered several therapists who sold their office spaces to be 100% virtual.
-While that’s not the case for most, I think it’s a strong indicator that online therapy works and it’s not going anywhere.
+While that’s not the case for most, I think it’s a strong indicator that it works and it’s not going anywhere.
 We’ve found a way to make therapy more convenient and accessible–why limit that?

-But…It’s not for everyone
+But…online therapy is not for everyone

-Online therapy is not always the best option.
+It is not always the best option.
 For example, clients may struggle with severe mental illness or suicidal ideation.
 Or, they may want a specific type of therapy that cannot be replicated online.
 If so, they might need to stick with in-person therapy.
 Also, some people instead prefer in-person therapy, and that’s okay!
 It’s important to find what works best for you.

 I myself believe that online therapy is an amazing option.
 Online therapy has reduced so many barriers and made therapy accessible to millions.
 It’s not for everyone and in-person therapy is just as wonderful as it has always been.
 But, I’m very grateful that clients have options and greater access to mental health care.

-How can Emma Schmidt and Associates help?
+How can Emma Schmidt and Associates help with online therapy?